Workplace Mental Health

 The bottom line is that employees are an investment, they are the single most valuable and important asset to an employer and their mental health needs to be recognized as a matter of great concern.
 If a policy or practice is not to the benefit of employee mental health then it needs to be seriously scrutinized and reconsidered, which means that there must always be contingency plans set in place for modifying or amending any process, procedure, or practice to reduce the negative impacts on employees.
 Failure to do so reflects poorly on the employer and their leadership, for any organization ill-equipped to care for its employees is ill-equipped to provide services to its customers.

-You will also find research and data supporting the need for these types of changes via the following private and public organizations:
+You will find research and data supporting the need for these types of changes via the following private and public organizations:

 If you or someone you know is experiencing a mental health or substance use crisis, please access my immediate assistance resource page.
 A comprehensive listing of online and phone resources and services is also available.